slavede/ngx-paginate/README.md

 # NgxPaginate

-Pagination component for your grid (or any other form of data).
+Angular pagination component for your grid (or any other form of data).
 It's just concerned of remembering current page state.

 It calculates how many pages it needs/can display for user to select from based on current page, page size and total items.